 Feeling dizzy or shaky can often be a sign of low blood sugar or hypoglycemia.

-Because your brain needs glucose to function, a drop in blood sugar can be dangerous and even life threatening if you don’t address it!
+Because the brain needs glucose to function, a drop in blood sugar can be dangerous and life-threatening if it is not addressed!

-A glass of fruit juice can bring up your blood sugar in the short term.
+A glass of fruit juice can bring up the blood sugar in the short term.

-But if you’re regularly feeling shaky, talk to your doctor.
-You may need to adjust your medications or diet.
+But if we regularly feeling shaky, we should talk to our doctor.
+We may need to adjust our medications or diet.

-If you have high blood pressure as well as diabetes, the two conditions can damage the kidneys’ ability to filter wastes and fluid over time.
+If we have high blood pressure as well as diabetes, the two conditions can damage the kidneys’ ability to filter wastes and fluid over time.

-As water builds up in your body, your hands and feet may swell: a warning sign that you may have kidney disease.
-You can preserve the kidney function you have by taking your diabetes and blood pressure medicines as prescribed.
+As water builds up in our bodies, our hands and feet may swell, a warning sign that we may have kidney disease.

 Diet changes may help.
-Work with a nutritionist to keep your blood sugar under control.
+Work with a nutritionist to keep the blood sugar levels under control.

 Nerve damage (peripheral neuropathy) can be another sign of chronically elevated blood sugars.
-It results in numbness or tingling in your hands and feet, or inability to feel pain or temperature changes.
+It results in numbness or tingling in our hands and feet, or inability to feel pain or temperature changes.

 People with neuropathy may not realize they have been injured from a cut or that a wound is becoming infected.
 Or they may be oversensitive to pain.
 They might experience severe and constant pain from otherwise painless stimulation.

-Diabetes also damages the nerve that helps your stomach empty and move food smoothly through your digestive tract.
+Diabetes also damages the nerve that helps the stomach empty and move food smoothly through the digestive tract.

-When your stomach can’t empty quickly enough, a condition called gastroparesis, you may deal with unpleasant abdominal problems like diarrhea, constipation, or incontinence.
+When the stomach can’t empty quickly enough, a condition called gastroparesis, we may deal with unpleasant abdominal problems like diarrhoea, constipation, or incontinence.

 Many people also have problems eating or swallowing.
-Gastroparesis also can make it harder to control your diabetes.
+Gastroparesis also can make it harder to control our diabetes.

-High blood sugar and high blood pressure both can damage the sensitive structures in your eyes and threaten your vision.
+High blood sugar and high blood pressure both can damage the sensitive structures in the eyes and threaten our vision.
 Diabetic retinopathy – caused by damage to the blood vessels in the eye – is the biggest cause of blindness in adults.

-Blurred vision, spots, lines, or flashing lights are signs that it’s time to see your eye doctor.
-Get your eyes checked now, before your vision has a chance to deteriorate.
+Blurred vision, spots, lines, or flashing lights are signs that it’s time to see an eye doctor.
+We should get our eyes checked now before our vision has a chance to deteriorate.

 Losing unwanted pounds is always a good idea to manage type 2 diabetes.
-But if you’re losing weight quickly, without trying, or without doing anything different, it may be a sign that your blood sugar is too high.
+But if we are losing weight quickly, without trying, or without doing anything different, it may be a sign that our blood sugar is too high.

-When your glucose is high, it gets flushed out of the body in urine, taking the calories and fluids you consume with it.
+When your glucose is high, it gets flushed out of the body in urine, taking the calories and fluids we consume with it.

 Frequent or recurring infections are sometimes a sign of high blood sugar.
-You might experience gum disease, urinary tract infections, bacterial or fungal infections of the skin, or, if you’re a woman, yeast infections.
+We might experience gum disease, urinary tract infections, bacterial or fungal infections of the skin, and women may also expereince yeast infections.

 Other infections might include pneumonia and respiratory infections, kidney and gallbladder infections, and severe bacterial middle ear and fungal sinus infections.